witheve/Eve/readme.md

 ## Quick start

-Eve relies on [TypeScript](http://www.typescriptlang.org/) and [Rust](https://www.rust-lang.org/).
+Eve relies on [TypeScript](http://www.typescriptlang.org/) and [Rust Nightly](https://www.rust-lang.org/).
 You'll want both of those installed, though our run.sh will attempt to install them for you.

 ```
 ./run.sh